 Any items that are in question will be reviewed by our group of engineers, building inspectors, or contractors as additional documentation to support the true repairs.
 Foundations, brick, support beans, electrical may require removal and may not meet current building codes.
 These professionals can advise on ways to keep these types of materials or why they will require replacement.

-How To Select ICG, Inc. As Your Independent Appraiser!
+How To Hire ICG, Inc. As A Dispute Appraiser!

 Contact Us For Interview!